Abdul Rahman Hassan Azzam: Secretary-General of the Arab League 1945–1952

 Azzam attended an Arab League council meeting in Bloudan, Syria, between 12 and 18 June 1946, which discussed the dangers of a possible confrontation with the Zionist movement and the Arab support to the Palestinians.
 He later returned to Egypt where he met J. Rives Childs, and informed him of the Arab decision to discuss Palestine with the United Kingdom which controlled the ground.

 However, Azzam visited Paris twice in 1946 and 1951, where he discussed Tunisia, Algeria and Morocco issues which brought him criticism from the French journals.

 On 11 May 1948, Azzam warned the Egyptian government that because of public pressure and strategic issues, it would be difficult for Arab leaders to avoid intervention in the Palestine War and Egypt might find itself isolated if it did not act in concert with its neighbours.
 Azzam believed that King Abdullah of Jordan had decided to move his forces into Palestine on 15 May, regardless of what the other Arabs did, and would occupy the Arab part of Palestine (blaming other Arab states for failure).
+Details of the dialogue between Abdullah I and Azzam are recounted in the memoirs of the Iraqi military and political figure Taha al-Hashimi (1888-1961).
+Addressing Abdullah, Azzam said: "You are right, we will have time to ensure the creation of Greater Syria, but the Palestinian issue is of primary importance.
+We must abandon everything until we resolve it."
+When Abdullah asked what the fate of Palestine would then be, that is, who would govern it, Azzam replied: "The reign of Salah ad-Din came to an end after he saved Palestine from the Crusaders, but his name was glorified for a thousand years.
+The reign of a monarch is not eternal, but a glorious name lives on through the ages."
 King Farouk resolved to contain Abdullah and prevent him from gaining further influence and power in the Arab arena.
 Six days after the Arab intervention in the conflict began, Azzam told reporters: "We are fighting for an Arab Palestine.
 Whatever the outcome the Arabs will stick to their offer of equal citizenship for Jews in Arab Palestine and let them be as Jewish as they like.
 In areas where they predominate, they will have complete autonomy."